vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 tunnelfront-6f4cb4755b-wjfvw            1/1     Running   0          2d9h
 ```

-### Intalling prometheus-operator Helm chart
+### Installing prometheus-operator Helm chart

 Helm uses a packaging format called *charts*.
 A chart is a collection of files that describe a related set of Kubernetes resources.
-The default location for Helm charts are their Github repository at:
+The default location for Helm charts are their GitHub repository at:
 https://github.com/helm/charts.git

 You can update the list of charts available using: